intelligent-environments-lab/utx000/references/data_dictionary_beacon.md

 2. **Python 3 Dictionary**: Similar to above, but these data are gathered with a Python 3 scripts, otherwise known as the "adafruit" data since most of these sensors are Adafruit brand.

 ## Python 2 Dictionary
-The table below outlines the specifics of each variable.
-Data are gathered at 1-minute intervals unless otherwise stated in the *Notes* column.

 | Column Header | Variable Description | Unit | Example Value | Sensor | Notes |
 | --- | --- | --- | --- | --- | --- |